Michael Bay's unrealized projects: The Governess

-Raindrop film
+Raindrop

 On 4 September 2013, Bay will produce Jason Pagan and Andrew Stark's handheld-camera thriller Raindrop through Platinum Dunes for Paramount.
 There have been no further announcements since.

-Sabotage film
+Sabotage

 On 10 October 2013, Bay and Platinum Dunes will produce the film adaptation of Neal Bascomb's novel Sabotage, an action thriller about a scientist who exposes the Nazi's secret nuclear program.
 There have been no further announcements since.